Retail Media pricing: CPM, CPC, and hybrid models explained

 Benchmarks, calculation frameworks, and pricing strategies for mid-market retailers launching Retail Media

-This guide covers the mechanics of each pricing model, a framework for comparing Retail Media platform pricing models, and a step-by-step approach to pricing your own Retail Media ad inventory.
-Industry-wide benchmark tables are deliberately not included, they vary so widely by vertical and program maturity that they're misleading as a starting point.
+This guide covers the mechanics of each pricing model, a framework for comparing retail media platform pricing, and a step-by-step approach to pricing your own ad inventory.
+It is written for mid-market retailers, the audience that most retail media coverage ignores in favor of Amazon-scale playbooks.
+Industry-wide CPM and CPC benchmarks vary so widely by vertical that retailers are better served by a calculation framework than by a benchmark table.

 CPM Retail Media charges advertisers a fixed rate for every 1,000 times their ad is displayed.
 It's the standard model for display banners, homepage takeovers, and category page placements, any format where the goal is visibility rather than direct clicks.